Feliverse/Felipe-Portfolio/README.md

 # 📖 Felipe Portfolio <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**Felipe Portfolio** is a responsive webpage who can open in mobile and desktop too.
+**Felipe Portfolio** is a responsive webpage that can open on mobile and desktop too, and shows you a collection of the best developments created for Felipe Haybar, using Ruby on Rails, React, CSS, HTML, and other technologies.

 ## 🛠 Built With <a name="built-with"></a>